Skip to Content

 Best time to visit Salt Spring Island

-Salt Spring is often the envy of the rest of Canada, because it enjoys such a good climate – feels almost Mediterranean.
+Salt Spring is often the envy of the rest of Canada, because it enjoys such a good climate – it feels almost Mediterranean.

 The best time to visit Salt Spring Island is between May and September.